7gxycn08/ClassicMixer/README.md

 ## Features

-1. Spawn the Classic mixer (sndvol) by simply clicking the tray icon.
+1. Spawn the Classic mixer (sndvol) to bottom right corner of screen by simply clicking the tray icon.

-2. Open sound output window by right clicking tray icon.
+2. Open sound output window to bottom right corner of screen by right clicking tray icon and selecting sound output.

 2. Light Weight.